Daniel-KM/Omeka-S-module-BlockPlus/README.md

 #### Last browse page

 Allow to go back to the last list of results in order to browse inside item sets, items or media after a search without losing the search results.
-The helper is used by default in admin resources pages.
+It can be appended automatically with helper "previousNext()" and option "back" set to true.

 TODO